-- you clearly identify the information as confidential and explain why we should treat it as confidential - the information is commercially sensitive - disclosing the information would cause unreasonable harm to you or someone else - you provide the information with an understanding that it will stay confidential
+- the information is commercially sensitive - disclosing the information would cause unreasonable harm to you or someone else - you provide the information with an understanding that it will stay confidential.

 13.2.2.
 When we may disclose confidential information

 We may disclose confidential information: